geometerio/geometrics/README.md

 dependencies which hook into Phoenix and Ecto [telemetry](https://hexdocs.pm/phoenix/telemetry.html), adding support for LiveView as well as crash tracking.

+This repo also contains informative [guides](https://geometerio.github.io/geometrics) to help you wrap your head around Application tracing concepts which can be notoriously confusing, especially in Elixir and Erlang.
+It is worth reading these before diving in.

 ## Basic Usage

 Given this simple LiveView module in a Phoenix application: